quarklang/QUARK/docs/language_reference_manual.md

 The following identifiers are reserved:

 ```
-qreg num complex frac bool str if elif else while return for in len bit and or null
+qreg num complex frac bool str if elif else while return for in len bit and or null import
 ```